advancedroboticsaws/angel/README.md

 <a name="camera-joint-control-step1"></a>

-#### Step 1 `Check hardware setup to control camera position`
+#### Step 1 `Check hardware setup to control camera's heading`

-The recent version of Angel's camera joint consists of a motor-control module same as the one used to control wheels.
+The recent version of Angel's camera joint consists of a motor control module same as the one used to control wheels.
 (a motor **JGB37 3530B** + **3in1 board**).
-This motor-control module must also be connected to mega2560.
+This motor control module must also be connected to mega2560.

 **Cautions!!**

 **We do not have `limit switch` on the joint, which is supposed to prevent Angel's joint or housing damages from operators giving position commands that the joint cannot reach.
 So please check the following list carefully.**

-Mark the following checklist yourself when you finish each setup.
+Mark the following checklist yourself when you have finished each setup.

 - [ ] Check your motor model.
 Make sure you have installed the right one.
-- [ ] Motor control module is well connected.
-It has correct wiring to its driver.
+- [ ] Motor control module is well prepared.
+The motor connects to driver correctly.
 - [ ] Motor control module connects to mega2560 correctly.
 - [ ] **Please make sure Angel's camera is headed in Z direction, that is, toward the sky.**

-**Note: If you have any doubt, or not sure the hardware wirings, please review system diagrams and double check before going to next step.**
+**Note: If you have any doubt or not sure the hardware wirings, please review system diagrams and double check before going to next step.**

 <a name="camera-joint-control-step2"></a>